Mental health in education: Mexico

-Japan and China
+Japan

 In Japan and China, the approach to mental health is focused on the collective of students, much like the national aims of these Asian countries.
 Much like in the US, there is much research done in the realm of student mental health, but not many national policies in place to prevent and aid mental health problems students face.
 Japanese students face considerable academic pressure as imposed by society and school systems.
 In 2006, Japanese police gathered notes left from students who had committed suicide that year and noted overarching school pressures as the primary source of their problems.
 Additionally, the dynamic of collective thinking—the centripetal force of Japan's society, wherein individual identity is sacrificed for the functioning benefit of a greater collective—results in the stigmatization of uniqueness.
-As child psychiatrist Dr. Ken Takaoka explained to CNN, schools prioritize this collectivism, and “children who do not get along in a group will suffer.”
+As child psychiatrist Dr. Ken Takaoka explained to CNN, schools prioritize this collectivism, and "children who do not get along in a group will suffer."

+China

+Chinese society widely agrees that attending prestigious schools can lead to high-paying careers and long-term happiness for children.
+Yet, in the pursuit of these objectives, a significant number of Chinese families are currently grappling with the challenge of educational anxiety.
+The data from the Program of International Student Assessment (PISA, 2018) reveal that Chinese students achieve high global rankings in academics, leading in reading, mathematics, and science.
+However, their life satisfaction scores, an important measure of mental health, are notably low.
+This situation indicates a trend where the increasing academic competition not only elevates the financial and time investments in education but also contributes to a rise in extracurricular tutoring and a significant academic workload for students.
+Several systematic reviews examining the occurrence of depressive symptoms among students in China found that, on average, 17.2% of primary school students and 28.4% of Chinese university students exhibited signs of depression.

+In China, the focus on mental well-being of children and adolescents is highlighted in three interconnected policy frameworks: firstly, their mental health is recognized in broader national policies; secondly, it is a key focus within maternal and child health initiatives; and thirdly, specific policies are devoted exclusively to the mental health of this young population.

+Studies indicate that mental health promotion programs rank among the most effective efforts within health-promoting school initiatives.
+Efforts have been made to address academic stress, with recent initiatives aiming to reduce the burden on students and promote a healthier educational environment.
+In July 2021, the "Double Reduction Policy" was introduced, mandating schools to decrease excessive homework and off-campus training, potentially alleviating academic pressure and enhancing students' psychological well-being.